coulet/BioHackathon/training/Galaxy training material improvement and extension/README.md

 ## Motivation
 ---

 Bioinformatics has become too central to biology to be left to specialist bioinformaticians.
 We believe that the domain experts (biologists, researchers, clinicians) should be empowered to analyze their own data.
+The Galaxy framework allows users to run complex bioinformatics tools without the need of any programming knowledge and with nothing more than an internet browser.

 There is a clear demand for online, accessible bioinformatics training, with a recent survey by [Brazas et al](http://biorxiv.org/content/early/2017/02/27/098996) that while most people currently learn bioinformatics by themselves or from colleagues, they would prefer to be learning through workshops or online e-learning courses.

 ![](images/demand.png)

+Our aim with this project is to provide a set of curated training materials, centered around real-world research questions and maintained by the global community, which are suitable to be used in both by instructors in workshops as by learners for self-study.

 ## Goals and Expected outcomes
 ---